lucas874/swarm-composition-artifact/README.md

 >
 ```
 Now, please select option 2.
 That is press `2` followed by `Enter`.
-This will run the experiments on compositional subscription generation presented in the paper.
+This will run the experiments on compositional subscription generation presented in the paper
-Using the benchmark suite presented in the subsection **Benchmark Selection** on p.
-23 of the paper,
+using the benchmark suite presented in the subsection **Benchmark Selection (p.
+23)**.
-the experiments comparing the performance and the accuracy of the "exact" algorithm and Algorithm 1 (presented on p.
-13 of the paper) are performed.
+The script runs:
+1. The accuracy experiments.
+2. The performance experiments.

-On a system with an Intel Core i7-9700K CPU @ 3.60GHz and 16GiB of RAM running Ubuntu 22.04, the experiments takes about 7.5 hours
+On a system with an Intel Core i7-9700K CPU @ 3.60GHz and 16GiB of RAM running Ubuntu 22.04, the experiments took **about 7.5 hours**
 (2.5 for the accuracy experiments and 5 hours for the performance experiments).
 The benchmark suite is public and open source.
 It is included in the image and can also be found in `machines/machine-check/bench_and_results/benchmarks`.